sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/pure_docker.md

 ## v3.14.2 → v3.15.1 changes

+This release:

+- Removes the 4-container Jaeger deployment, which had performance issues, in favor of a single-container one that works well.
+- Removes the old `lsif-server` service deployment, replacing it with 3 `precise-code-intel` services.
+- Changes the versions of all Sourcegraph images to be consistent (just `3.15.1` instead of some being inconsistent), which in some cases required changing the names of the images (but the containers / services / shell scripts remain the same for now).

 ### Update environment variables

 - On `frontend` and `frontend-internal` containers: Remove the `LSIF_SERVER_URL` environment variable.